Great to have you here, Rush Limbaugh, the fastest three hours in media.

 I've got a little black leather jacket, but I don't have a coat.

-I'm just gonna make sure this time that I keep a you know a pot of water boiling in the stove there to keep the uh apartment humidifier.
+I'm just going to make sure this time if I keep a pot of water boiling in the stove there to keep the apartment humidify.

-I don't want to lose my voice like happened the last time I went up there uh when it got uh yeah, it wasn't this cold, but it was it was close to it.
+I don't want to lose my voice like happened the last time I went up there when it got, yeah, it wasn't this cold, but it was close to it anyway.

 I'm glad you waited.